 Allopathic medicine, also known as allopathy, is the government and organizationally regulated and commercially licensed medical healthcare industry of intervening with the causes of diseases and health-related conditions in individual patients.

-Allopathy uses drugs, procedures, surgery, counseling, and therapy, including trauma care and mending injured tissues in a clinical setting such as a hospital or clinic with pharmacists, nurses, and doctors.
+Allopathy uses drugs, procedures, surgery, counseling, and therapy, including trauma care, and mending injured tissues in a clinical setting such as a hospital or clinic with pharmacists, nurses, doctors, and physicians.
+All disease and health-related condition interventions are included into allopathy, although there is a long history of in-fighting within allopathic medicine between the various pathologists and related fields that continues to the day.

-Medical quackery and quack medicine has a basis in wrong health science, fraudulent medical practice, and is the promotion of false medical treatments and cures for disease and health-related conditions causes for profit.
+Indeed, confusion is spread about medicine by the various pathologists that the only form of scientific medicine is allopathy leading to the secular medicalization of non-allopathic related areas of study and practice for profiteering by hegemonic allopathic supremacists.
+Unfortunately, this ideological confusion leads to medical quackery and quack medicine that has a basis in wrong health science, fraudulent medical practice, and is the promotion of false medical treatments and cures for disease and health-related conditions causes for profit.

 Click Buttons Below to Navigate Page